pwwang/pipen/docs/api.md

 #### `init (self) `

-Initiate a job, make directory and prepare input, brings, output and script.
+Initiate a job, make directory and prepare input, output and script.

 #### `isExptCached (self) `